 If you haven’t already done so, start considering the layout of your new home and where certain items will go.
 If you’re buying new furniture after you move, it still pays to think about where everything will be positioned, and in which rooms.
 These plans don’t need to be set in stone, but it will help if you at least know which rooms you want certain items in when unloading the moving truck.

-You may want to leave this task until the end of the last week in your home so that you don’t have to do a second pass before moving day.
+You may want to leave this task until the end of the final week in your home so that you don’t have to do a second pass before moving day.
 Ideally, you’ve already done some basic clean up along the way so that this won’t take too long.
 Make sure floors, walls, and bathrooms are clean and don’t forget to tidy up around any appliances you’ll be leaving behind.
+To avoid being overwhelmed, you can hire move out cleaning services.

 Everything that remains in your home should be packed during the last week, with the exception of what you’ll need to use on a daily basis like toiletries and what you’ll need for food and cooking, which can be left until the day you leave.
 Make sure that all final cleaning has been done before you pack up cleaning supplies too.